divadvo/iRPA-OrderManagement/docs/main_automation.md

 4. For instance, click on the step `Get Values (cells)` and we see the correct output value on the right `Bottom-Dollar Markets`.
 The automation ran correctly

 ![](images/0712.png)

+5. Please don't forget to close both excel, as well as the UI5 app after each time you test the automation.